NadeemTalaat/Password-Generator/README.md

 ## Description
 This web app is designed to generate a random password using specified criteria given by a user.
 The application receives input from the user using console prompts.

+I was able to learn a lot about JavaScript through this challenge.
+There was a lot and I mean A LOT of debugging involved but ultimately I managed to get it to work.
+By the end of it, I was able to get the hang of using functions and while loops.
 ## Installation
 Load index.html file to access landing page.
 CSS styling is external but linked within index.html page.
 ## Usage